astrolavos1998/AstroSuite-DCS/README.md

 <a name="english"></a>
 ## 🇺🇸 English Version	|	[Ελληνική Έκδοση](#ελληνικά)

+## Update 12.01.2026
+* RADIO MENU CREATOR 2 - DCS v.2.25
+	* Add buton "Load LUA file".
+	* One-Liners Support: You can paste several commands (c1, c2, c3...) on the exact same line and the program will recognize them all separately.
+	* Space Tolerance: Recognizes commands even if there is a space before the parenthesis (eg addCommand (...)) or between the commas.
+	* Automatic Correction of Orphaned Commands: If a command refers to a sub-menu that does not exist (eg sm1), the program automatically changes it to nil so that it appears normally in the RADIO MENU STRUCTURE.
+	* sm1/sm2 support: No longer limited to specific names (m1, m2).
+It reads any variable name you use in your LUA code.
+	* Improved TreeView: "Orphaned" commands now appear at the top of the tree instead of disappearing, so you can edit them immediately.

 ## Update 05.01.2026
 * CLEAR TRASH - DCS v.1.16
 	* Add English and Greek language.